Some have questioned whether or not portions of Matthew 28:19 are in the Bible.

 The first being that Matthew was not believed to have been written in Syriac.
 It was believed to have been originally written in either Hebrew or Greek.
 Thus, anything in Syriac would have been a translation.

 Secondly, there were unitarians in the Syria region (many of the early Ebionites were unitarian and some are believed to have been in Syria).
 They are more likely to have left a part of Matthew 28:19 out of certain documents than Eusebius would have been to add it.
 Especially since Eusebius was not a trinitarian.

-Thirdly, some related Syriac versions, such as Tatian's Diatessaron, originally from the second century, contain the 'added' passage.
+Thirdly, some related Syriac versions, such as Tatian's Diatessaron, originally from the second century as well as the Aramaic English New Testament of 2012, contain the 'added' passage.
 Tatian himself was a Syrian.
 Tatian's Diatessaron was according to scholars a translation from a Syriac text into an Arabic one:

 Origin of the Arabic Text.-If some of the uncouthness of the Arabic text is due to corruption in the course of transmission, much is also due to its being not an original work, but a translation.
 That it is, in the main, a translation from Syriac is too obvious...
 In what language was it written?
 On the view favoured by an increasing majority of scholars, that it was written in Syriac (Introduction to Tatian's Diatessaron.
 Roberts and Donaldson.
 Oxford, 21st December, 1895. http://www.earlychristianwritings.com/info/diatessaron.html viewed 06/25/13)